 Potential challenges with allied health student placements in Aboriginal and Torres Strait Islander Communities and Health settings

 - Client-centred assessment and intervention techniques might need to be adapted, dynamic or informal.
-This requires confidence and a thorough understanding of the basis of the clinical process and the clinical educator might not feel confident facilitating these ‘higher level’ skills.
+This requires confidence and a thorough understanding of the basis of the clinical process and the clinical educator or student supervisor might not feel confident facilitating these ‘higher level’ skills.

 - A student faced with the disparity between Indigenous and non-Indigenous health outcomes might find the experience confronting.
-The clinical educator may need to be willing to help students understand the historical, social, economic, political and cultural determinants involved in each particular case.
+The student supervisor may need to be willing to help students understand the historical, social, economic, political and cultural determinants involved in each particular case.

-- Clinical supervisors can find the prospect of ensuring students develop cultural awareness and culturally appropriate communication skills daunting.
+- Student supervisors can find the prospect of ensuring students develop cultural awareness and culturally appropriate communication skills daunting.

-- Attendance is often inconsistent within Aboriginal and Torres Strait Islander contexts - clinical educators might be uncomfortable about guaranteeing students on placement that they will accrue enough of the ‘clinical practice hours’ required for accreditation.
+- Attendance is often inconsistent within Aboriginal and Torres Strait Islander practice contexts - student supervisors might be uncomfortable about guaranteeing students on placement that they will accrue enough of the ‘clinical practice hours’ required for accreditation.

 - All of the factors relating to working within a rural or remote setting may also be relevant.

-Tackling the challenges of clinical education placements working with Aboriginal and Torres Strait Islander people
+Tackling the challenges of clinical education placements working with Aboriginal and Torres Strait Islander peoples

-It has been suggested that placements in Aboriginal and Torres Strait Islander contexts should always be based on the principle that they are ‘a privilege and not a right’ (Whitford, Taylor & Thomas, 2013, p.340).
-The clinical supervisor needs to consider the relevance and possible impact of these challenging factors carefully.
-Some of these challenges might simply need to be accepted as inevitable, but worth tackling, to achieve the benefits of providing clinical education placements.
+It has been suggested that placements in Aboriginal and Torres Strait Islander practice contexts should always be based on the principle that they are ‘a privilege and not a right’ (Whitford, Taylor & Thomas, 2013, p.340).
+The student supervisor needs to consider the relevance and possible impact of these challenging factors carefully.
+Some of these challenges might simply need to be accepted as inevitable, but worth tackling, to achieve the benefits of providing allied health student placements.
 However, many of the challenges can be eased by: